Eschatologue/CM_wiki/docs/character-creation/origin/species/orc.md

     *Mystical Resilience* is tailored to Crown & Misery campaign.
 Ask the respective DM if you want to use in other campaign.

-Choose one of the following benefits–an ability from your lineage:
+Choose one of the following benefits-an ability from your lineage:

 ***Relentless Endurance (Continental Orc)***
 When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 Hit Point instead.
 Once you use this trait, you can't do so again until you finish a Long Rest.